 Factors Leading to Overpricing

-When a home is overpriced in Los Angeles, it can generally be attributed to one or more of the following factors:
+When a home is overpriced in Riverside, it can generally be attributed to one or more of the following factors:

-Maybe the number-one reason why a home is overpriced in Los Angeles is that sellers often have unrealistic expectations concerning their home’s value.
+Maybe the number-one reason why a home is overpriced in Riverside is that sellers often have unrealistic expectations concerning their home’s value.
 This is usually the result of an irrational emotional connection to the home that stands in the way of an objective assessment of the home’s market value.

 TOO MANY IMPROVEMENTS

-A home may also be overpriced in Los Angeles because the seller has sunk way too much money in expensive customizations and upgrades.
+A home may also be overpriced in Riverside because the seller has sunk way too much money in expensive customizations and upgrades.
 Often, in an effort to recoup these expenses, the seller prices the home above what the market can bear.

 NOT REALLY WANTING TO SELL